 Evidence of nystagmus does not always signify alcohol impairment and can also be caused by the movement of inner ear fluid, eye strain, neural activity, brain damage, or just as a natural occurrence (all of which are quite rare), according to the NHTSA.
 Defendants with any such conditions may be able to have this evidence thrown out pre-trial.

-Whether you have questions about the way in which a horizontal gaze nystagmus test was conducted or just need help figuring out your next steps after being arrested, a DUI attorney can help to ensure the best possible outcome.
-Get started today with a free DUI case review from an experienced lawyer.
+Whether you have questions about the way in which a horizontal gaze nystagmus test was conducted or just need help figuring out your next steps after being arrested, a legal professional can save you the guesswork and improve your outcome.
+Get started today by speaking with a local DUI attorney.